LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>6</sup> My soul [waiteth] for the Lord more than they that watch for the morning: [I say, more than] they that watch for the morning.
 <sup>7</sup> Let Israel hope in the LORD: for with the LORD [there is] mercy, and with him [is] plenteous redemption.
 <sup>8</sup> And he shall redeem Israel from all his iniquities.

 ## Chapter 131

-<sup>1</sup> «A Song of degrees of David.» LORD, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me.
+> _A Song of degrees of David._

+<sup>1</sup> LORD, my heart is not haughty, nor mine eyes lofty: neither do I exercise myself in great matters, or in things too high for me.
 <sup>2</sup> Surely I have behaved and quieted myself, as a child that is weaned of his mother: my soul [is] even as a weaned child.
 <sup>3</sup> Let Israel hope in the LORD from henceforth and for ever.

 ## Chapter 132

 <sup>1</sup> A Song of degrees.
 LORD, remember David, [and] all his afflictions: